 6. Exemption may be granted

-(1) A person who wishes to install or modify and operate an air-handling system, water system or cooling tower which does not comply with AS 3666, who satisfies the local government that the air-handling system, water system or cooling tower is satisfactory for the purposes of these regulations, may, with the written approval of the Executive Director, install or modify and operate such an air-handling system, water system or cooling tower subject to any conditions imposed by the Executive Director.
+(1) A person who wishes to install or modify and operate an air-handling system, water system or cooling tower which does not comply with AS 3666, who satisfies the local government that the air-handling system, water system or cooling tower is satisfactory for the purposes of these regulations, may, with the written approval of the Chief Health Officer, install or modify and operate such an air-handling system, water system or cooling tower subject to any conditions imposed by the Chief Health Officer.

-(2) A person who wishes to use a system of maintenance for an air-handling system, water system or cooling tower which does not comply with AS 3666, who satisfies the local government that the proposed system of maintenance of the air-handling system, water system or cooling tower is satisfactory for the purposes of these regulations, may, with the written approval of the Executive Director, maintain the air-handling system, water system or cooling tower using that proposed system, subject to any conditions imposed by the Executive Director.
+(2) A person who wishes to use a system of maintenance for an air-handling system, water system or cooling tower which does not comply with AS 3666, who satisfies the local government that the proposed system of maintenance of the air-handling system, water system or cooling tower is satisfactory for the purposes of these regulations, may, with the written approval of the Chief Health Officer, maintain the air-handling system, water system or cooling tower using that proposed system, subject to any conditions imposed by the Chief Health Officer.

-(3) The Executive Director may amend or cancel an approval granted under this regulation.
+(3) The Chief Health Officer may amend or cancel an approval granted under this regulation.

-[Regulation 6 amended in Gazette 23 Oct 2001 p.
-5635.]
+[Regulation 6 amended: Gazette 23 Oct 2001 p.
+5635; 10 Jan 2017 p.
+257.]

 Part 3 — Design, installation, operation and maintenance of a system